AI agent vs chatbot: difference explained

 An AI agent acts autonomously toward a goal.
 A chatbot answers questions.
 That's the short version, but the choice between them affects cost, implementation time, GDPR exposure, and how much work the technology actually removes from your team.

 This guide breaks down the difference between AI agent and chatbot in eight dimensions that matter for SMB leaders.
-You get concrete SEK pricing, decision support from 30+ real implementations, and a clear matrix for "in your situation, start with X".
+You get concrete SEK pricing, decision support from our real implementations, and a clear matrix for "in your situation, start with X".
 If you first need the definition, read our guide on what an AI agent is.

 What is the short difference between AI agent and chatbot?